bobleesj/learn-swift-with-bob/course/swift-fundamentals/set-tuple.md

 print(sortedArrayFromHighToLow) // [100, 98, 96, ...]
 ```

 In this course, you are not going to learn how `sorted()` is constructed.
-However, if you are interested in learning more about Functional Programming with MVVM, you can be on the mailing list for my [upcoming courses](/ABOUT.md#course).
+However, if you are interested in learning more about Functional/Reactive Programming with RxSwift and MVVM, you can be on the mailing list for my [upcoming courses](/ABOUT.md#course).

 ###  Practical Usage of Set
  - Finding unique letters and unique visitors